 First, we propose to reduce the weight of indicator ‘International Internet bandwidth per Internet user’, because many non-English speaking countries do not have the same strong demand on the international export bandwidth as the English speaking countries considering the language, culture and other factors.
 However, this difference is not reflected in the IDI index.

-Second, we propose to reduce the weight of ICT skill indicators appropriately or to divide them from the IDI index, because the reference meaning of this kind indicator has been weakened with the easier access of mobile internet and high penetration rate of smart terminal.
+Second, we propose to reduce the weight of ICT skill indicators and the indicator of “the percentage of households with a computer” appropriately or to divide them from the IDI index, because the reference meaning of these kinds indicators have been weakened with the easier access of mobile internet and high penetration rate of smart terminal.

 Third, we propose that BDT should consider further to absorb the internet related indicators, such as E-commerce, into the IDI indicator system because this kind of indicators conform to the fast development trend of internet.
 At the same time, we propose that the key indexes should be published in the first half of a year as possible and BDT should consult with every countries for confirmation before they are released.